connornishijima/SensoryBridge/README.md

 # SENSORY BRIDGE is **SIMPLE**

-**Easy controls provide quick access to changing the brightness, audio gain, and smoothing of the display!**
+**Easy controls provide quick access to changing the brightness, color, and smoothing of the display!**

 # **KNOBS**